nnt1054/nnt1054.github.io/_posts/notes/unity/2019-03-11-unity2d-adding-unit-actions.md

 > `public gameManagerScript gameManager;`

-Apparently, Unity will understand to grab the script object instead when type casting an object to its script.
+Apparently, Unity will understand to grab the script object instead when type casting an object to its script. (nvm not sure, will double check this later).
+Since prefabs can't set refernces to other GameObjects, I need the Unit prefab to search for the single GameManager object in it's start function.
+{% highlight csharp %}
+public GameManagerScript gameManager;
+void Start () {
+	gameManager = GameObject.Find("GameManager").GetComponent<GameManagerScript>();
+}
+{% endhighlight %}

+Currently debating if I want to continue with naming script variables as "<GameObjectName>Script" rather than just "<GameObjectName".
+The former will be useful for accessing other components of an object, but I'm not sure if there will be any cases where that's necessary.

+Prefabs should all use the code above to reference the gameManager.
+Regular GameObjects should all have the reference set directly through the inspector.